mikethwolff/Cloud-DevOps-Deploy-web-app-using-CloudFormation/README.md

 *The listed projects were part of my Cloud DevOps Engineer Nanodegree and are displayed in derivated form due to copyright restrictions.*

 *Form and requirements of my projects may differ from present projects.
 Udacity may vary projects and this repo is representing my findings at this point in time and may not be representative for future Cloud DevOps Engineer projects.
-If you are currently enrolled into Udacity's Cloud DevOps Engineer Nanodegree please keep in mind that my findings can help you as a guide but copying these findings will go against Udacity Honor Code.*
+If you are currently enrolled into Udacity's Cloud DevOps Engineer Nanodegree please keep in mind that my findings can help you as a guide but copying these findings will go against Udacity's Honor Code.*

 # Project 2: Deploy a high-availability web app using CloudFormation (IAC)